acezen3d/AzStandardShadersDocument/az_standard_extra_style_shader.md

 - `alpha`: The power of Half Lambert to determine the range for masking the rim light.
 Value range: $[0,\infty)$, typically $[0,10]$.

 ### MatcapUVMethod
-Controls the generation of the Matcap UVs, thus affecting the sampling of the matcap texture.
+Controls the generation of the Matcap UVs, thus affecting the sampling of the matcap textures.

 **Value: 0**
 - ***Orthographic***.
 This is the most conventional sampling, but it will have problems such as edge distortion.